- What do we really know about:

 - Young families carrying more debt (student loans, housing etc),

-- Grandparents are commonly busier with grandchildren, and
+- Grandparents still working or are commonly busier with grandchildren, and

 - There is a broader range of leisure activities available, at home and away.